Yanny358/adcash_assigment/README.md

 ## API  functionality was tested with postman.

-## To see all categories as well as producs associated with particular category
+## To see all categories as well as products associated with particular category

 ### http://localhost:2022/categories